rubyfu/RubyFu/module_0x1__basic_ruby_kungfu/conversion.md

 So assume we have `0x77d6b141` return address which we've to convert it to Little-Endian format to allow CPU to read it correctly.

 Generally speaking, it's really a trivial task to convert `0x77d6b141` to `\x41\xb1\xd6\x77` since it's one time process but this is not the case of you have ROP chain that has to be staged in your exploit.
-To do so simply `packe` it as array
+To do so simply `pack` it as array

 ```ruby
 [0x77d6b141].pack('V')
 ```

-It happens that sometime you get an error because because of none unicode string issue.
+It happens that sometime you get an error because because of none Unicode string issue.
 To solve this issue, just force encoding to UTF-8 but most of the time you will not face this issue

 ```ruby
 [0x77d6b141].pack('V').force_encoding("UTF-8")